-All the hardware in a cluster supports the same network operating system, DNOS, and the same orchestration layer, DNOR.
+All the hardware in a cluster supports the same network operating system software, DNOS, and the same orchestration layer, DNOR.
 All the feature elements, both DriveNets-native and third party, are simply containers on this common, distributed, platform.
 There are no big monolithic software release packages, no confusing multiple forks in router code to accommodate different feature sets for different missions.
 It’s agile and expandable, just like the cloud.

 Automated Provisioning, Just Like Cloud